The Gorge Road construction began in 1912 - 1914 when the section from the Gorge Weir

 Remembering that the work was all done by hand, further evidence of the workmanship can be seen by the fact that, despite the embankment having slipped down from the roadway, the retaining dry stonewall has remained fairly well intact.

-The Cantilever (Although it was named The Cantilever, it is not actually a cantilever) is about 200 metres long and was constructed so as the high-cliff face did not have to be cut into.
+The Cantilever (Although it was named The Cantilever, it is not actually a cantilever).
+It is a concrete slab about 200 feet (60 metres) long supported by ten concrete piers at its outer edge, and was constructed so as the high-cliff face did not have to be cut into.